Why is my baby crying? Could it be colic? What can I do? These are questions just about every new parent has.

 Also talk to the pediatrician or your OB/GYN if you feel anxious or overwhelmed or are having trouble comforting your baby.

-If your baby ever stops breathing or his skin changes color when he's crying, call 911.
+If your baby ever stops breathing or their skin changes color when they are crying, call 911.

-Over time, your baby will develop his own rhythm of crying, feeding, sleeping, and playing, and you will learn to interpret the different cries.
-But he may still have variations in his schedule that include moments of hard crying.
+Over time, your baby will develop their own rhythm of crying, feeding, sleeping, and playing, and you will learn to interpret the different cries.
+But they may still have variations in their schedule that include moments of hard crying.
 Although it may sometimes be exhausting and stressful for you, remember that crying is not dangerous and can't hurt your child.

 What is colic?